 What Is A Trapped Nerve?

-Nerve tissue is one of the most sensitive tissue in the body.
-If nerves get irritated by surrounding tissues like joints, muscles or discs, this nerve can become painful causing referred pain and is often called a “trapped nerve” or a “pinched nerve”.
+Nerve tissue is one of the most sensitive tissues in the body.
+When nerves get irritated by surrounding tissues like joints, muscles or discs, the nerve being irritated can become painful causing referred pain and is often called a “trapped nerve” or a “pinched nerve”.
+Often the nerve is not “actually” pinched nor trapped- these simply common ways people understand the situation.
+When nerves gets irritated mechanically- a bio-chemical response around the nerve can create a very painful, noxious, burning sensation along the nerve and surrounding the nerve.

 Where Can Nerves Get Pinched?

-Nerves most commonly get irritated / pinched in the spine around the neck, and the lower back (the upper back too- but this is less common).
+Nerves most commonly get irritated / pinched in the spine- usually around the neck, and the lower back (the upper back too- but this is less common).

 Other common places for pinched / irritated nerves are at the elbow (ulna nerve neuritis), the wrist (carpal tunnel syndrome), the shin (compartment syndrome) and foot (morton’s neuroma), but there are many other places where nerves get trapped.